mathiasertl/django-xmpp-account/README.md

 The database the project uses is configured by the `DATABASES` setting in `xmppaccount/localsettings.py`.
-Also see the [official documentation](https://docs.djangoproject.com/en/dev/ref/settings/#databases) for the setting for possible options.
-Make sure the database exists and the configured user has sufficient permissions, and simply execute:
+Also see the [official documentation](https://docs.djangoproject.com/en/dev/ref/settings/#databases) for possible options.
+Make sure the database exists and the configured user has sufficient permissions, and simply
+execute:

 ```
 python manage.py migrate